userasher/Networking-fundamentals/README.md

    ✅imp:  if any thing defined at the subnet level by default it is applied to all the instances in that particular subnet.

+   I have documented all this from a Abhishek veermala's video from his youtibe channel link to the video: https://www.youtube.com/watch?v=iSOfkw_YyOU&list=PLdpzxOOAlwvKv4MFW35XRskZbQbrt6ep-&index=3